Doctor Who specials (2008–2010): Filming

 "The Next Doctor" was filmed in April 2008 at Gloucester Cathedral, St Woolos Cemetery in Newport and the streets of Gloucester, where shooting was hampered by up to 1,000 onlookers.
 The main setting of Torchwood, their Torchwood Hub was also redesigned and used as the workshop for the children.

 "Planet of the Dead" was the first Doctor Who episode to be filmed in high-definition, prior episodes having been filmed in standard-definition and then upscaled for broadcast on BBC HD.
 The two major filming locations of "Planet of the Dead" were the desert of Dubai, used for scenes on the "planet of the dead", and the Queen's Gate Tunnel in Butetown, Cardiff, used for the majority of Earth-bound scenes.

 Filming for "The Waters of Mars" began on 23 February 2009.
-In late February, David Tennant, Duncan and other actors were seen filming in Victoria Place, Newport.
+In late February, Tennant, Duncan and other actors were seen filming in Victoria Place, Newport.
 The filming took place on a city street, which the production team covered with artificial snow.
 The glasshouse scenes were filmed in the National Botanic Garden of Wales, Carmarthenshire.
 The first location filming for "The End of Time" took place on Saturday, 21 March 2009 at a bookstore in Cardiff.
 Jessica Hynes was filmed signing a book titled A Journal of Impossible Things, by Verity Newman.

 The specials were produced as follows: